karoldabro/seeder-once/README.md

 ``` bash
 php artisan db:install
 ```
 This step is optional.
-Trait SeederOnce will detect if such table exists.
-If not creates it automatically.
+Trait SeederOnce detects if table exists.
+If not, creates it automatically.

 ### 3. Extend seeders that you want to be run only once with SeederOnce